 The AOC AOC G2590FX 144Hz gaming monitor is based on a newer 24.5″ TN panel made by AU Optronics, as opposed to the older 23.6″-24″ TN models.

 Besides getting a slightly bigger screen, you get a higher peak brightness of 400-nits as well as slightly better viewing angles and color performance.

 Now, the colors are still not as good as they are on IPS or VA panel displays, but they are noticeably richer in comparison to the older TN panels.

 With Full HD resolution, you get a decent pixel density with crisp details, sharp text, and a fair amount of screen real estate.
-What’s more, it makes reaching 144FPS (Frames Per Second) significantly easier on your system rig than WQHD.
+What’s more, it makes reaching 144FPS (Frames Per Second) significantly easier on your PC rig than WQHD.